isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Grouping arguments into "bundles" is a general technique to reduce the number of arguments and to increase the opportunities for checking.

+Alternatively, we could use concepts (as defined by the ISO TS) to define the notion of three types that must be usable for merging:

+    Mergeable{In1 In2, Out}
+    OutputIterator merge(In1 r1, In2 r2, Out result);

 ##### Note

 How many arguments are too many?
 Four arguments is a lot.